davikawasaki/arrhythmia-ecg-analysis-pds/README.md

-# Arrhythmia Classification through Characteristics Extraction with Discrete Wavelet Transform & Data Mining
+# Arrhythmia Classification through Characteristics Extraction with Discrete Wavelet Transform & Machine Learning

-This work covers cardiac arrhythmia classification through extraction of heart waves characteristics using discrete wavelet transform to filter the signal and a data mining to classify the exported characteristics with labels.
+This work covers cardiac arrhythmia classification through extraction of heart waves characteristics using discrete wavelet transform to filter the signal and machine learning to classify the exported characteristics with labels.

 The goal was to classify at least two arrhythmia through some extracted characteristics with a data mining software.